 - Contains the highest quality protein

-- One of the rare foods that contains vitamin D
+- One of the rare foods that contain vitamin D